paulgavrikov/visualkeras/README.md

 ![True scale view of a VGG16 CNN](figures/vgg16_scaling.png)
 _Note: Scaled models may hide the true complexity of a layer, but are visually more appealing._

-###### Reversed view and output shapes
+###### Reversed view
-For an encoder-like architecture the above looks good but for a decoder-like architecture we would look at the back of each layer.
-For these type of models we can switch draw_reversed to True.
-The following two figures show the same model with draw_reversed False and True, respectively.
+In certain use cases, it may be useful to reverse the view of the architecture so we look at the back of each layer.
+For example, when visualizing a decoder-like architecture.
+In such cases, we can switch draw_reversed to True.
+The following two figures show the same model with draw_reversed set to False and True, respectively.

 ```python
 visualkeras.layered_view(model, draw_reversed=False) # Default behavior